-We served our signature stuffed mushrooms, filled with locally sourced Italian sausage, Caesar salad followed by homemade thin crust Margherita pizza, our semi-freddo dessert and of course, Barbera!
+We served our signature stuffed mushrooms, filled with locally sourced Italian sausage, Caesar salad followed by homemade thin crust Margherita pizza, then our semi-freddo dessert and of course, Barbera!

-It was a wonderful time of celebrating the longstanding relationship between the cities, and an opportunity to begin new friendships.
+It was a wonderful time celebrating the longstanding relationship between the sister cities, and an opportunity to build new friendships.
 There were many topics of discussion including a spirited conversation as we compared notes about about our farming practices in Medford and those employed in Alba.

 We look forward to hosting our family from Alba again in the future!